Distributed Computation for Marginal Likelihood based Model Choice: Experiments

-\paragraph{Experiment 3: The approximate method on a very large data set} The third experiment is based on a very large data set from particle physics where the classification problem consists in predicting the presence of a Higgs boson.
+This experiment is based on a very large data set from particle physics where a binary classification problem consists in predicting the presence of a Higgs boson.
 The data set contains $11$ million observations.
 Our aim is to understand whether model (1) with 21 low-level features or model (2) with 7 high-level features is more likely \textit{a posteriori}.
 Running a full Monte Carlo simulation on the whole data set for model (1) leads to excessive computation times: a full run would take more than 450 hours (almost 3 weeks) on a single core CPU.
 We assess how the model evidence changes as splits get small by dividing the data set in shards of $1 \%, 0.2 \%$ and $0.1 \%$.
 Thereby we bring the computation time down to less than $5$ hours, $1$ hour and less than $30$ minutes, all running on different single core CPUs.
 The combination of the results of the different workers is in the order of a few seconds as we have to perform $\mathcal{O}(S p^3)$ operations to calculate $I_{\text{sub}}$.
+(Although necessary matrix inversion can be pre-computed locally before sending them to the central node.)
 We show the results of our estimation in Figure \ref{fig:higgs}.
-Some bias is introduced by the splitting as the number of shards grow.
-However, the bias is overall small and clearly allows to choose model (1).
+Some bias is introduced by the splitting as the number of shards grow as illustrates the right hand side of Figure \ref{fig:higgs}.
+However, the bias is overall small and not visible when comparing both models on the same scale (left side of Figure \ref{fig:higgs}).
+Consequently, we would clearly choose model (1).

 In essence our experiment on the Higgs data set illustrates the necessity for distributed computation in the large data regime.
 Running the same experiment on the entire data set is too slow for most applications.